cschultz123/P3-BehavioralCloning/BehavioralLearningAnalysis.md

 - 5 epochs of 40,000 samples

 That was enough for the model to seriously overfit and become useful.
 There is definitely a balance between generalization and overfitting for this problem.
 The approach that seems to work the best is to train your model incremently over time and save the intermediate states.

+## Reflection

+This was a very interesting application of neural networks.
+My entire experience up this point has been classification using softmax.
+The fact that you can generalize a regression problem like this is very powerful.